 These will keep your children entertained the whole time without making it seem like work.
 With kids, the goal of the drill is most important.
 Not all drills must be with a racket or a tennis ball.

-Most clinics for kids will use tennis balls that are geared for kids.
-They’ll likely be red and yellow or orange and yellow tennis balls.
+Most tennis clinics for kids will use tennis balls that are geared for kids.
+They’ll likely be red and yellow for the younger kids as the ball speed is reduced by 75%.
+For slightly older kids, the balls will be orange and yellow with a ball speed reduced by 50%.
 These balls move more slowly and don’t bounce as high as a traditional tennis ball.

 Beach Ball Tennis Dodgeball